OriolFilter/Docker_101/README.md

          #   volume:
          #     nocopy: true

-          - type: bind # instead of using a created volume it uses a folder of our system.
+          - type: bind # instead of using a created volume it uses a folder or file in our system.
             source: ./demo.php
             target: /var/www/html/index.php
             read_only: true